RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_record_and_offline_decode_rosbag.md

 rosbag record /rslidar_packets /rslidar_packets_difop -O bag
 ```

-**Note:  If you set send_packet_ros = true, both two kinds of packets will be send to ROS.
+**If you set send_packet_ros = true, both two kinds of packets will be send to ROS.
 And you must record both of these two kinds of packets.**

 ## 3 Offline Decode